seanswh/seansnotes/matplotlib/matplotlibde-jie-gou.md

 Now Matplotlib's architecture is composed of three main layers: the back-end layer, the artist layer where much of the heavy lifting happens and is usually the appropriate programming paradigm when writing a web application server, or a UI application, or perhaps a script to be shared with other developers, and the scripting layer, which is the appropriate layer for everyday purposes and is considered a lighter scripting interface to simplify common tasks and for a quick and easy generation of graphics and plots.

 The **back-end layer** has three built-in abstract interface classes: FigureCanvas, which defines and encompasses the area on which the figure is drawn.
 Renderer, an instance of the renderer class knows how to draw on the figure canvas.
 And finally, event, which handles user inputs such as keyboard strokes and mouse clicks.

+**artist layer** is composed of one main object, which is the artist.
+The artist is the object that knows how to take the Renderer and use it to put ink on the canvas.
+Everything you see on a Matplotlib figure is an artist instance.